mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/backlog/sre.md

     - Google found that establishing a culture of blameless postmortems results in more reliable systems and is critical to creating and maintaining a successful SRE organization.
 3. Form an SRE Team
     - Start with an advocate for SRE within an organization and decide how to embed them, such as within development, operations or horizontally (consulting) across teams.
 Evaluate the pros/cons of each model.

+> Making tomorrow better than today.
+- SLOs and Error Budgets are the first step
+- The next step is staffing an SRE role
+- Real responsibility
+- Defining and refining the SLOs
+- Making sure that the application meets the reliability for its end users

+Project Work for SRE Team:
+- Consulting on System Architecture and Design
+- Authoring and iterating on Monitoring
+- Automation of repetitive work
+- Coordinating implementation of postmortem action items

+> SREs have time to make tomorrow better than today.

+Sharing responsibility: providing an SRE team some way of giving back-pressure to their dev partners provides balance.

+- Give 5% of the operational work to the developers: on-call shifts, rollout management, ops tasks.
+- Track the project work of the SRE team: if it's not delivering completed projects: there's something wrong
+- Analyse new production systems and only on-board them if they can be operated safely
+- If every problem with a system has to be esacalated to its developer: give the pager to the developer instead.
+- an SRE organisation within a company needs a mandate
+- without leadership buy-in, it can not work
+- when applications miss their SLOs and run out of Error Budget: it puts additional load on the SRE team: need to devote more company resources to addressing reliability concerns or loosen the SLO.
+- fixing a product after launch is always more expensive

+The SRE Principles:
+- SRE needs SLOs, with consequences
+- SREs have time to make tomorrow better than today
+- SRE teams have the ability to regulate their workload

+New Relic's Two Roles:
+- Pure SRE: build and support our core internal platform, container fabric, networking systems
+- Embedded SRE: partner with Eng.
+Teams Domain Experts in Reliability, Tooling and Scaling

 ## SRE Books